The Ultimate Guide to Surgical Scissors for Pros

 Surgical scissors are specialized instruments designed for cutting tissue with precision and control.
 They come in various designs, each tailored for specific tasks within surgical procedures.
 From cutting delicate tissues to dissecting tougher materials, different scissors are available to meet every surgeon's needs.
 This versatility is why medical professionals must choose the right surgical scissors based on the procedure they intend to perform.

-Types of Surgical Scissors
+The Different Types of Surgical Scissors Explained

 There are several types of surgical scissors available in the market, each designed for specific surgical tasks.
 Here are some commonly used types: